GENI-NSF/geni-tools/README-stitching.txt

  current aggregates, and VLAN translation support is limited.
 VLAN tags available at each aggregate are limited, and may run out.
  - Stitching to ExoGENI is limited:
+  - Reservations at ExoGENI AMs work.
+If you request resources at multiple ExoGENI AMs, you must use the ExoSM.
+Stitcher will ensure this.
   - Stitching within ExoGENI, by submitting a request to the ExoSM with only ExoGENI resources, works fine.
   - Stitching between ExoGENI and non ExoGENI resources only works at